FABtotum/fabui-colibri/README.md

 - run the first setup
 - run a probe calibration (Maintenance -> Probe Calibration -> Angle Calibration)

+#### Updating FABUI Colibri from version 1.0.0 to 1.X.X need a reflash of the SD Card

 ## Installation
   - Download the latest archive [here][latest-archive]
   - Use at least 4GB SD Card